Lorp/samsa/docs/samsa-core.md

 ### `.getNamedInstances ()`

-Return all named instances from `font.instances`, return an array of instances
+Return all named instances from `font.instances` as an array of instances.

 **Returns:**